brahle/advent-of-code-2019/Readme.md

 each iteration as my input was partially via an exported variable in a different file and partially via keyboard.
 To my astonishment, I find nothing wrong with it.
 I keep adding more and more debugging output to make sure everything is working fine.
 The answer I get is still `751309`.
+Maybe I copied it wrong the first time around so I try again and, no, this wasn't the problem. `751309` is not the expected answer.

-I spent the next 2 hours staring at the code, the outputs and everything, being unable to find the bug.
+I spent the next 2 hours staring at the code, the ever increasing mountain of the debugging output, and the problem statement, being unable to find the bug.
 Defeated and it being already past noon, I had to go to work.
-On the underground, I read through the detailed debugging transcript of the program, trying to follow it manually and hoping to stumble into the problem.
+While I was on the underground, I read through the detailed debugging transcript of the program, trying to follow it manually and hoping to stumble into the problem.
 That was to no avail, as all of the outputs appeared correct.
 The answer from my program is still `751309`.

-At work, I kicked off a few large data transformations, and while I was waiting for them to finish, I decided to refactor the code so that it will be easier to test it.
-I switched to reading everything from standard input and wrote a helper shell script, [test.sh](day_05/test.sh), that runs one test and compares it to the expected output.
-I also wrote another shell script that runs all tests in one single go, [test.all.sh](day_05/test.all.sh).
-All of the small tests passed and then I finally added a failing test - for the last example where I don't actually know the expected output.
-I ran it just to see it fail, contemplating my miserable existence, my hate for the number `751309` and what to do next.
+At work, I kicked off a few large data transformations, and during the time I was waiting for them to finish, I decided to refactor the code so that it will be easier to test it.
+I switched to reading everything from standard input and wrote a helper shell script that runs one test and compares it to the expected output ([test.sh](day_05/test.sh)).
+I also wrote another shell script that runs all tests in one single go ([test.all.sh](day_05/test.all.sh)).
+All of the small tests passed and then I finally added a failing test, for the final input to part 2, where I didn't actually know what the expected output was.
+I ran it just to see it fail, all the while contemplating my miserable existence, my hate for the number `751309` and what I am planning to do next.
 As I glanced over the output of the test case,

 ```
 Files test/test.22.out and out differ